ZackyCaleb/CDAN/README.md

 # Data Preparation
    * Downloading the original images, after obtaining official authorization for the mentioned datasets release: [Affectnet](http://mohammadmahoor.com/affectnet/), [Oulu-CASIA](https://www.oulu.fi/en), and [KDEF](http://www.emotionlab.se/kdef/).
-   * Follow the official operation procedure of OpenFace to obtain segmented face regions and facial Action Units (AUs).
+   * Follow the official operation procedure of OpenFace to obtain segmented face regions and facial AUs.
    * Allocating training and testing datasets.
 An example of this directory is shown in ```dataets/```.
 To generate the affect_HaSa_au.pk, training datasets and testing datasets extract each image AU with OpenFace.
 A demo can be run: ```Python datasets_pre_col.py```.